notfresh/markdown-catagory-generator/README.md

 ## Background

-I had once seen a long C++ turtor in Github, it's very good but there is no catagory for it.
+I had once seen  [a long C++ turtorial](https://github.com/AnkerLeng/Cpp-0-1-Resource) in Github, it's very good but there is no catagory for it.

 I know you can download the repository and view it locally by typora or something else,  Yes, it's truly convenient.
 BUT it's not friendly for us to view the markdown file on GitHub.